 As Mr Rachman goes on to make clear, this is not without its risks.
-First, the boost which the Syria strike has given Mr Trump’s approval ratings may encourage him into more risky military adventurism.
+First, the boost which the Syria strike gave Mr Trump’s (now sagging) approval ratings may encourage him into more military adventurism.
 Second, there is the risk of serious escalation in the Middle East per se.

 Alastair Newton, is a professional political analyst who was based in the City of London from 2005 to 2015.
 As such, he sought to anticipate, analyse and explain political and geopolitical events worldwide which may impact on financial markets.
 In addition to regular commentary on current political “issues” he is also co-author of major studies on China, India, Indonesia, Israel/Iran and North Korea.
 Prior to his move to the City, Alastair spent 20 years as a career diplomat with the British Diplomatic Service.
 He served in Sub-Saharan Africa, Paris (at the OECD) and in the United States.
 In London, he worked in intelligence co-ordination (including during the 1990/91 gulf War), policy planning and economics relations, as well as running the Prime Minister’s G7/8 team from 1998 to 2000.
 He was on secondment from the Diplomatic Service to the City from 2000 to 2002.